f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--output=<png file>` (_string_)

 Instead of showing a render view and render into it, _render directly into a png file_.
-When used with --ref option, only outputs on failure.
+When used with the `--ref` option, only outputs on failure.
 If `-` is specified instead of a filename, F3D streams the PNG file to stdout.
 You can also use [template variables](#filename-templating).
 When using the `{frame}` variable, F3D exports multiple animation frames (see [Export animation frames](05-ANIMATIONS.md#export-animation-frames)).

 ### `--no-background` (_bool_, default: `false`)